matthewgroves/avalon/README.md

    - Public game history (votes, mission results)
    - Current phase and mission requirements

-2. **LLM Decision-Making**: The agent's observation is serialized into a natural language prompt, sent to Gemini, and the structured JSON response is parsed into game actions.
+2. **LLM Decision-Making**: The agent's observation is serialized into a natural language prompt, sent to OpenAI, and the structured JSON response is parsed into game actions.

 3. **Validation & Fallback**: Invalid agent responses trigger fallback behaviors or human intervention.